 ANTI-NUTRIENTS + compounds that interfere with digestion

-Beans contain several anti-nutrients and other compounds that can negatively effect us.
+Beans contain several anti-nutrients and other compounds that can negatively affect us.
 These include:

 - Phytic acid: this binds to vitamins and minerals, making them less available for us to use.